Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Experiments

 \subsection{Synthetic data}

-We use a training set that consists of 8 points $\{t_i,y_i\}_{i=1}^8$ in the interval $[0,1]$.
-These points are shown in \figref{fig:pnml_syntetic_analytical_vs_empirical} (top) as red dots.
+We use a training set that consists of 8 points $\{t_n,y_n\}_{n=0}^7$ in the interval $[0,1]$.
+These points are shown in \figref{fig:pnml_pred_and_regret} (top) as red dots.
 The data matrix was created with the following conversion:

 where $M$ and $N$ are the number of learnable parameters and the training set size respectively.
 We predict using the pNML learner the labels of all $t$ values in the interval $[0,1]$. \Figref{fig:pnml_pred_and_regret} (top) shows the mean pNML prediction for $M$ values of 10, 20, and 50.
 Since the number of parameters is greater than the training set size, all curves fit perfectly to the training points.